-To establish by utilising service experience whether a particular airframe/engine combination has satisfied the propulsion systems reliability requirements for ETOPS, an engineering assessment will be made by the Agency, using all pertinent propulsion system data.
-To accomplish the assessment, the Agency will need world fleet data (where available), and data from various sources (the operator, the engine and aeroplane (S)TC holder) which should be extensive enough and of sufficient maturity to enable the Agency to assess with a high level of confidence, using engineering and operational judgement and standard statistical methods where appropriate, that the risk of total power loss from independent causes is sufficiently low.
-The Agency will state whether or not the current propulsion system reliability of a particular airframe/engine combination satisfies the relevant criteria.
-Included in the statement, if the operation is approved, will be the engine build standard, propulsion system as suitable for ETOPS.
+To establish, by utilising service experience, whether a particular airframe/engine combination has satisfied the propulsion systems reliability requirements for ETOPS, an engineering assessment will be made by the Agency EASA, using all pertinent propulsion system data.
+To accomplish the assessment, the Agency EASA will need world fleet data (where available), and data from various sources (the operator, the engine and aeroplane (S)TC holder) which should be extensive enough and of sufficient maturity to enable the Agency EASA to assess with a high level of confidence, using engineering and operational judgement and standard statistical methods where appropriate, that the risk of total power loss from independent causes is sufficiently low. the Agency EASA will state whether or not the current propulsion system reliability of a particular airframe/engine combination satisfies the relevant criteria.
+Included in the statement, if the operation is approved, will be the engine build standard, propulsion system configuration, operating condition and limitations required to qualify the propulsion system as suitable for ETOPS.